Master of Christian Counseling

 CC 508 Counseling the Codependent

-The candidate will be provided with specialized training regarding codependency, which incorporates the counseling model taught by the NCCA; Integrated Marriage and Family Therapy.
+The candidate will be provided with specialized training regarding codependency, known as Integrated Marriage and Family Therapy.
+This training incorporates the counseling model taught by the NCCA to ensure full compliance.

 GCCS 530 Marriage Counseling